Ancient Rome: Flavian dynasty

 The Flavians were the second dynasty to rule Rome.
 By 68 AD, the year of Nero's death, there was no chance of a return to the Republic, and so a new emperor had to arise.
 After the turmoil in the Year of the Four Emperors, Titus Flavius Vespasianus (anglicised as Vespasian) took control of the empire and established a new dynasty.
 Under the Flavians, Rome continued its expansion, and the state remained secure.
-Under Trajan, the Roman Empire reached the peak of its territorial expansion.
-Rome's dominion now spanned 5.0 e6km2.

 The most significant military campaign undertaken during the Flavian period was the siege and destruction of Jerusalem in 70 AD by Titus.
 The destruction of the city was the culmination of the Roman campaign in Judea following the Jewish uprising of 66 AD.
 The Second Temple was completely demolished, after which Titus' soldiers proclaimed him imperator in honour of the victory.
 Jerusalem was sacked and much of the population killed or dispersed.
-Josephus claims that 1,100,000 people were killed during the siege, of whom a majority were Jewish.
-97,000 were captured and enslaved.
+Josephus claims that 1,100,000 people were killed during the siege, of whom a majority were Jewish, and 97,000 were captured and enslaved.
 Many fled to areas around the Mediterranean.

 Vespasian was a general under Claudius and Nero and fought as a commander in the First Jewish-Roman War.
 Following the turmoil of the Year of the Four Emperors, in 69 AD, four emperors were enthroned in turn: Galba, Otho, Vitellius, and, lastly, Vespasian, who crushed Vitellius' forces and became emperor.
 He reconstructed many buildings which were uncompleted, like a statue of Apollo and the temple of Divus Claudius ("the deified Claudius"), both initiated by Nero.
 Buildings destroyed by the Great Fire of Rome were rebuilt, and he revitalised the Capitol.
 Vespasian started the construction of the Flavian Amphitheater, commonly known as the Colosseum.
 The historians Josephus and Pliny the Elder wrote their works during Vespasian's reign.
 Vespasian was Josephus' sponsor and Pliny dedicated his Naturalis Historia to Titus, son of Vespasian.
 Vespasian sent legions to defend the eastern frontier in Cappadocia, extended the occupation in Britannia (modern-day England, Wales and southern Scotland) and reformed the tax system.
 He died in 79 AD.

 Titus became emperor in 79.
 He finished the Flavian Amphitheater, using war spoils from the First Jewish-Roman War, and hosted victory games that lasted for a hundred days.
 These games included gladiatorial combats, horse races and a sensational mock naval battle on the flooded grounds of the Colosseum.
 Titus died of fever in 81 AD, and was succeeded by his brother Domitian.
 As emperor, Domitian showed the characteristics of a tyrant.
 He ruled for fifteen years, during which time he acquired a reputation for self-promotion as a living god.
 He constructed at least two temples in honour of Jupiter, the supreme deity in Roman religion.
 He was murdered following a plot within his own household.